hehew321/CircSite/README.md

 ## Overview
 Circular RNAs (circRNAs) interact with RNA-binding proteins (RBPs) to modulate gene expression.
 To date, most computational methods for predicting RBP binding sites on circRNAs focus on circRNA fragments instead of full-length circRNAs.
 These methods detect whether an circRNA fragment contains a binding site, but cannot determine where is the binding site and how many binding sites on the whole circRNA.
-We report a hybrid deep learning-based tool, called RBPsuite 2.0, to predict RBP binding sites at single-nucleotide resolution and detect key contributed sequence contents on full-length circRNAs.
-RBPsuite 2.0 takes advantages of convolutional neural network (CNN) and Transformer for learning local and global representations, respectively.
-We construct 37 datasets for RBP-binding full-length circRNAs and the experimental results show that RBPsuite 2.0 offers accurate predictions of RBP binding nucleotides and detects known binding motifs.
-To the best of our knowledge, RBPsuite 2.0 is the first computational tool to explore the binding nucleotides of RBPs on full-length circRNAs.
+We report a hybrid deep learning-based tool, called CircSite, to predict RBP binding sites at single-nucleotide resolution and detect key contributed sequence contents on full-length circRNAs.
+CircSite takes advantages of convolutional neural network (CNN) and Transformer for learning local and global representations, respectively.
+We construct 37 datasets for RBP-binding full-length circRNAs and the experimental results show that CircSite offers accurate predictions of RBP binding nucleotides and detects known binding motifs.
+To the best of our knowledge, CircSite is the first computational tool to explore the binding nucleotides of RBPs on full-length circRNAs.
 ## Dependency

 * python3.6